materials available for loan from our collections

 - The Manchester District Library participates in the TLN Reciprocal Borrowing program.
 Under this program, you may be able to visit and check out items at participating libraries using your Manchester District Library card.
 For example, you can present your card at the Chelsea or Dexter libraries to check out materials, just as you would here (in fact, your library card will work at any of the 50+ Shared System Libraries in the metro Detroit area).

 - Renewals: Our Library's items can be renewed up to 2 times, unless another patron has requested the item.
 You can renew books yourself from our online catalog or by calling the library at 734-428-8045.
 Materials from other libraries may or may not be renewable, based on the owning library's policies.
-Eligible library materials checked out from the Manchester District Library (MDL) now automatically renew three days prior to the due date, saving patrons time and reducing the occurrence of late fees.
+Eligible library materials checked out from the Manchester District Library (MDL) now automatically renew three days prior to the due date, saving patrons time.
 If an item cannot be renewed, MDL patrons will receive a due date reminder by their chosen notification method (email, text or phone).
-Please return items by the due date so that other library patrons can enjoy them and to avoid accruing late fees.
+Please return items by the due date so that other library patrons can enjoy them.

 - Auto-renewal does not apply if: